Eyes - wearing glasses

 things that may help

 - Sometimes using different coloured chalk or markers makes it easier to read the board.
+(But remember that some people are colour blind and this can make it harder for them to see the words.)

 - Closing curtains or blinds to reduce sun glare might help.